kanagalasrilakshmi/Assignment4PDP/res/DESIGN-README.txt

 # If the user enters a valid format, and the date falls on saturday or sunday then friday date's stock value is used to calculate the value of the porfolio.This feature works fine.
 # If the user gives a future date, then the user is notified saying that the date is in future and stock price value for future cannot be available.
 This feature works fine.
 # If the user gives today's date and that falls on mon to friday : If time is before 9:30 am the user is notified with a message saying that stock market is yet to be opened so no price is available.
 Th the time is after 9:30 am and before midnight 12 the closing price for that day is taken for calculation of portfolio value.
 This feature works fine.
-# API Key has a restriction on number of calls to be made.
-So, a work around was done inorder to overcome this problem. "tickrData.txt" has prices too for every tickr symbol in the porfolio.
-After an api call if there is no value returned due to number of calls made over an api has exceeded it will use the prices from "tickrData.txt" file for calculating the value.
-# This feature does not completely work fine since the stock price values taken here belong to some date that is not specified by the user.
-# Instead of making immediate api calls, a timer should be setup that limits the api calls at a given time.
-# If a date when the stock was not even present was given still it takes arbitary values which needs to be taken care of.

 # EXIT USING "Q": Works correctly, When entered user exists the program.Works perfectly.